 Let’s look a little deeper.

-In order to meet the electrical code you simply need to have a warning label that states that there is a potential for arc flash.
+To meet the electrical code your hazard warning label must include that there is a potential for arc flash.

 Something like this…

 So, to satisfy the code… you don’t need to do an arc flash study.

 However, the problem with this is that it really doesn’t help out the electrical worker.

 You know that there is a potential for arc flash… but you don’t know how bad it could be.

 This means you have to figure out what PPE to wear by using the tables in the back of either CSAZ462-18 or NFPA70E.